Are you planning to visit Cambodia? Phnom Kulen Mountain should definitely be on your list!

 The simple and laid-back lifestyle, as observed from the taxi to my hotel made me feel good and relaxed, and I liked the city immediately.

 Most tourists just come to Siem Reap to experience the Angkor temples – I’ve even met people who came to the city for only one and half days…

 But just visiting the temples and snapping some pictures before you leave won’t give you a real sense of the city and its inhabitants.
 Plus, the countryside of Siem Reap is also absolutely stunning.

-While planning my trip to Cambodia, I contacted Backstreet Academy, a company that offers unique tours with local hosts across Southeast Asia because I wanted to explore Siem Reap’s countryside, visit Kulen Mountain and at the same time learn more about the Cambodian way of living.
+While planning my Cambodia itinerary, I contacted Backstreet Academy, a company that offers unique tours with local hosts across Southeast Asia because I wanted to explore Siem Reap’s countryside, visit Kulen Mountain and at the same time learn more about the Cambodian way of living.

 Among the myriad of tours that Backstreet Academy offers, I decided on the Phnom KulenTour & Picnic, because it would give me the opportunity to learn more about Buddhism and Hinduism; take an insider look at local life; and also visit an amazing waterfall located in Kulen Mountain once I love nature.
 Even better was the fact that it’s a private tour so would be tailored to my schedule and interests.

 Phnom Kulen Mountain Tour & Picnic

 The tour takes visitors to Phnom Kulen Mountain, which is located 50Km north east of Siem Reap and considered by Khmers as the most sacred mountain in Cambodia.

 The day after visiting the Siem Reap temples, I woke up at 7:00 AM and the driver and Soy Kosal, the guide, came to pick me up at Hillocks Hotel.